MicrosoftDocs/visualstudio-docs/docs/test/unit-testing-existing-cpp-applications-with-test-explorer.md

  Continue with the procedure [To link the tests to the object or library files](#objectRef).

-###  <a name="projectRef"></a> To reference exported functions from the test project
+###  <a name="projectRef"></a> To reference exported DLL functions from the test project

--   If a project under test exports the functions that you want to test, then you can add a reference to the code project from the test project.
+-   If a project under test is a DLL that exports the functions that you want to test, then you can add a reference to the code project from the test project.

     1. Create a C++ test project.